-E. Cell Viability, Cell Counting and Cell Culture Suspension Preparation standard dose responses.
+E. Cell Viability, Cell Counting and Cell Culture Suspension Preparation

-1. Dye exclusion viability can be performed using, for example, trypan blue, and a hemocytometer or automated method.
-Flow cytometry using 7-AAD or another fluorescence vital stain can also be used.
+- For dye exclusion viability methods, use trypan blue and a hemocytometer or automated method, flow cytometry using 7-AAD or another vital stain.
 Note that dye exclusion viability methods detect membrane integrity.
 They do not detect cellular and mitochondrial integrity and therefore metabolic viability.
 A viability of 85% or greater should be obtained when using dye exclusion viability methods only.
-It is recommended not to use cell suspensions with a viability of less than 85% since these cells will not be able to sustain proliferation
+It is recommended not to use cell suspensions with a viability of less than 85% since these cells will not be able to sustain proliferation ability.
+Use ProliferSTEMTM (HemoGenix®, Inc) as a metabolic viability assay. - 2.
+Determine the cell concentration using either a hemocytometer or electronic cell/particle counter. - Adjust the cell suspension concentration to that recommended in Table 1.
+Note that the working cell concentration per ml is 100 x the final cell concentration per well.
+If cells have been treated prior to cell culture, higher cell concentrations may be required. - Prepare the total volume of cell suspension required using IMDM or PBS.
+The volume of the adjusted cell suspension required will be 10% of the total volume of HALO® Culture Master Mix prepared.

+dose responses.
-The amount of ATP-ER added to each well is 0.10ml for 96-well plates and 0.025ml for 384-well plates.
-Therefore:

-Total amount of ATP-ER ( $\mu$ I) required = 0.1ml or 0.025ml x (number of wells used + 32 (background, ATP dose response wells and ATP controls)).
+The amount of ATP-ER added to each well is 0.10ml.
+Therefore: Total amount of ATP-ER (μl) required = 100 x (number of wells used + 24 (background and ATP dose response wells)).